 “Hi, this Catherine Zadeh…I have called you so many times, left so many messages.
 I don’t understand why you are not returning my calls.
 All I am asking is fifteen minutes of your time; you will either like the collection and we can do business together, or you won’t like it and I will never call you again.”

 She immediately called me back!
 We set up an appointment for 5PM on a frigid Wednesday night in February.

-I stepped out of the elevator, my heart palpitating.
-I was petrified and intimidated.
-As soon as I approached the receptionist, I was told the buyer had just called and had to cancel the appointment.
+I stepped out of the elevator, my heart palpitating, petrified and intimidated.
+As soon as I approached the receptionist I was told the buyer had just called and had to cancel the appointment.
+Imagine my disappointment.
 I felt completely defeated and taken for a fool.
-As I took my coat to leave I noticed a very elegant man approaching.
-He looked me up and down, and when he heard what I was there for, he apologized profusely, invited me into his office and eagerly offered to look at my line.
+As I was about to leave, I noticed a very elegant man approaching.
+He looked me up and down, and when he heard what I was there for, he apologized profusely, invited me into his office and kindly offered to look at my line.
 As it turned out, he was Arthur Cook, the DMM (Divisional Merchandising Manager) of the Men’s Division, and her boss!

 I opened my little suitcase, he took one look at my designs, took his hat and his heavy coat off, and said: